paulovn/artifact-manager/README.md

 Available transports to connect to the remote repository are:

-* HTTP for read-only operations (list, check, download)
+* HTTP for read-only operations (list, check, branches, download)
 * Local folder for upload operations (a remote repo can be uploaded to if its folder is mounted as a network disk)
 * SMB (_in the works_) for upload operations